Scientific Parameter intermediate

 Adjust Protein Content for Maillard Intensity

-Cream provides approximately 3% protein; whole milk provides 3.3%; skim milk powder provides 35%+.
+Heavy cream (36% fat) provides approximately 2.1–2.8% protein (USDA); whole milk provides 3.3%; skim milk powder provides 34–37%.
 Adding 5% skim milk powder to a cream-based caramel dramatically increases Maillard intensity — use this technique to deepen color and add complexity without extending cook time.
 For vegan systems, soy-based ingredients provide more Maillard activity than coconut due to higher protein content and amino acid diversity.

 4